bmx-ng/bmx-site/docs/tutorials/oop_tutorial.md

 WaitKey
 ```
-Now, the “Global entityList:TList = New Tlist” line can be moved inside the TEntity Type:
+Now, the `Global entityList:TList = New Tlist` line can be moved inside the TEntity Type:

 ```blitzmax
 SuperStrict